juwonlo-tech/yield_prediction/README.md

 The correlation between the variables is visualized below:
 <img width="930" alt="Screenshot 2025-01-25 at 5 51 23 PM" src="https://github.com/user-attachments/assets/8f2da9d5-3204-44d1-aaad-eb87c9c589e3" />

-Significant correlations can be observed between country and rainfall, similar to country and pesticide use.
+Strong negative correlations observed between Country and rainfall, as well as Country and pesticide use.
-There is also good correlation between crop and yield.
+There is also negative correlation between crop and yield.
+There is positive correlation between average rainfall and average temperature.

 # Data Analysis
 ## What is the frequency of values in each category?